wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-terrain-mesh.md

 In this chapter, we will learn about a fun technique that uses a 2D Perlin noise to displace the vertices of a mesh to create a terrain.
-As we mentioned in the first lesson on noise, the noise function is one of the key "procedural texture" primitives from which more complex procedural textures can be created, such as the fractal or the turbulence pattern.
-We will show an example of a terrain generated using a noise function first and a fractal pattern next.
+As we mentioned in the first lesson on noise, the noise function is a key "procedural texture" primitive from which more complex procedural textures can be created, such as the fractal or the turbulence pattern.
+We will show an example of a terrain generated using a simple noise function first (image below) and a fractal pattern next.

 This technique will help us understand better the importance of computing the Perlin noise function's derivatives, which is the next chapter's topic.

-After reading this chapter, you can reproduce the image below.

 ![](/images/noise-part-2/perlin-noise-terrain-mesh1.png?)

+XX TODO.
+We are missing an image here that shows the mapping between the image and the mesh XX

 The idea behind this technique is straightforward and similar to what we call **displacement mapping**.
 If you look at the grid from the top, you can see that if you overlay the noise image onto the grid, you get a perfect match: each grid vertex corresponds to a pixel in the noise image.
 As you know, we can define the coordinates of the pixels in some normalized device coordinates (the pixel coordinates are then in the range from [0,1]).
 The same can be done with the grid vertices: these are technically called **texture coordinates**.
 Let's look at the code we shall use to create the grid: